-Still Lives, Still Alive
+Still Life, Still Alive Collective

-Photographic Artist Veronica Nicholson joined up with members from Tullamore Camera Club & Anam Beo in May 2021 and 2022!
+Photographic Artist Veronica Nicholson joined up with some members from Tullamore Camera Club & Anam Beo in May 2021 and 2022!
 Reconnecting and re-establishing engagements with a creative focus for project participants leading to conversations, creative engagements and artistic outcomes.

 ‘Really enjoyed taking part in the project.
 It pushed me out of my comfort zone and encouraged me to think creatively whilst gaining new skills.
 All under the experts eye and guidance of our Veronica.’

 In 2022 the group visited the National Gallery of Ireland to look the still life paintings collection, which ranged from the 17th to the 20th century.
 Inspired by the visit, we collaborated on a still life of flowers and food, resulting in the photograph Cornucopia.
 Cornucopia means ‘horn of plenty’ and has long served as a traditional symbol in art and decoration to suggest abundance.
 Veronica Nicholson.

 About Veronica Nicholson